The best Kajabi alternatives are:

 Since its launch in 2010, Kajabi has helped over 50,000 online course creators across 120 countries to serve over 60 million students, generating over $1.5 billion in revenue.

-This has established the platform as a predominant member of the online course industry.
+Their army of users has established the platform as a predominant member of the online course industry.
 However, Kajabi, with its bells and whistles, is not the best fit for everyone.

 This is mostly due to one reason: Kajabi’s pricing.